 By law you must be able to show some form of identification at all times.
-In most cases a photocopy of the data page of your passport should suffice, but you may be asked to accompany the police to collect the original document, or to produce it within 12 hours.
+In most cases a photocopy of the data page of your passport should suffice, but in this case you’re advised to also carry a second form of photo ID.
 The police will normally ask for your full passport if you are stopped while driving.

 Many major cities in Italy now impose a small tax on tourists.
 The tax is levied by hotels and is usually not included in any pre-paid arrangements or package deal.
 The rate of tax varies from city to city, and can depend on the star rating of the hotel.
 Hotels often ask for payment of this tax in cash.
 Make sure you get a receipt.
 For more information check with the local tourist information office.

 Under Italian law, young people and children aged 17 and under cannot check into hotels or holiday accommodation without an accompanying adult.

 - only charge for bread if you specifically request it

 - inform you of the prices you will pay before you order